tozny/e3db-php/README.md

 ## Registering a client

-1. Download and install the E3DB Command-Line interface (CLI) from our [GitHub releases page](https://github.com/tozny/e3db-go/releases).

-2. Register an account and create a client with [InnoVault](https://innovault.io).
+Register an account with [InnoVault](https://inoovault.io) to get started.
+From the Admin Console you can create clients directly (and grab their credentials from the console).

 ## Loading configuration and creating a client